luyadev/luya-module-payment/README.md

 Add a transaction to your estore logic, **save the processId** and dispatch() the payment, which will redirect to the payment gatway.

-> Make sure to store the `$process->getId()` in your E-Store model in order to retrieve the payment process object to complet/error/abort.
+> Make sure to store the `$pay->getId()` in your E-Store model in order to retrieve the payment process object to complet/error/abort.

 ```php
 <?php